andyjohnson0/ElephantBackup/README.md

 # Elephant Backup

-Elephant Backup is a simple backup application for Windows.
+Elephant Backup is a simple console-based backup application for Windows.
 You can use it to back up one or more directory hierarchies to a target such as a removable device or local directory.
-Files are stored as exact copies,making it suitable for long-term storage of data.
+Files are stored as exact copies, making it suitable for long-term storage of data.

 ## Getting Started

-1. Download the per-build binary, or clone the repo and build it yourself.
+1. Download the pre-built binary, or clone the repo and build it yourself.

 2. Add eb.exe to your path